geleto/cascador-ai/README.md

 *   **Declarative Loader Concurrency with `race()`**:

 By default, child loaders are placed before parent loaders to create a sequential fallback chain.
-The `race()` function inverts this by running multiple loaders concurrently—the first to successfully find a resource wins.
+The `race()` function provides a more efficient alternative by running multiple loaders concurrently.
+Its key advantage is speed: the entire group resolves as soon as any loader finds the resource, without waiting for slower loaders (like a network request) to time out or fail.
+This makes `race()` beneficial even if only one loader in the group is expected to succeed, as it eliminates unnecessary delays from the others.

 When you give `race()` a name (e.g., `race(..., 'cdn')`), you create a **named race group**.
 All loaders in groups with the same name across parent and child configurations are automatically merged into a single, combined race.
 This allows a child to add loaders to a parent's concurrent loading strategy instead of simply prepending to it.